Tommy Tuberville: Cincinnati

 In 2013, his first season with Cincinnati, Tuberville led the Bearcats to an overall record of 9–4 and a 6–2 conference record.
 His 2014 team was also 9–4 overall, but this time earned an American Athletic Conference co-championship by virtue of their 7–1 league mark.
-Both years also saw bowl losses, in 2013 to the North Carolina Tar Heels and 2014 to the Virginia Tech Hokies.
+Both years also saw bowl losses, in 2013 to North Carolina and 2014 to Virginia Tech.

 On December 4, 2016, after a 4–8 season, Tuberville resigned as head coach of Cincinnati.
 He left Cincinnati with an overall record of 29–22 and 18–14 in AAC conference play.

 TS Capital

 After resigning from Auburn in December 2008, Tuberville formed a 50-50 partnership with former Lehman Brothers broker John David Stroud, creating TS Capital Management and TS Capital Partners, where he had an office and helped find investors.
 In February 2012, seven investors sued Tuberville and Stroud, saying they were defrauded of more than $1.7 million that they invested from 2008 to 2011.
 Tuberville's attorneys denied the allegations.

 In May 2012, Stroud was indicted for fraudulent use of $5.2 million from various Auburn investment companies, including his partnerships with Tuberville; Tuberville was not charged.
 Tuberville said in court filings that he was also a victim, and had lost $450,000; he settled the investor lawsuit in October 2013 on undisclosed terms.
 In November 2013, Stroud pleaded guilty and received a 10-year sentence.